 In the fall 2017, I did a private workshop for two bands in Ehingen, Germany.
-On my way back, I stopped by my friend Ludvík who introduced me to his friend Florian.
-We came to Florian’s house on Sunday evening to see his guitar collection.
+On my way back, I stopped by my friend Ludvík who introduced me to his friend and band mate.
+We came to his house on Sunday evening to see his guitar collection.
 Ludvík raved about it but since I’m not a “guitar gearhead” (well, there are slightly different options on this in our house…), I was just looking forward to strum a few nice guitars.
-However, when Florian introduced us to the room with his collection, I was blown away.
+However, when we were introduced to the room with his collection, I was blown away.
 Over 40 pre-war instruments plus a few “new” ones hanging on the walls and what more – all in a great shape and easy to play.
 I was allowed to do so, so I did for a few hours.

 Public promise is a huge motivation for me and that’s why I write this post.
 I’m so excited about the plan that I’ve already put a few ideas together.
 This is one of them: my version of the old Carter Family song Wildwood Flower.